null-dev/DynamicHistory/README.md

 2. Open the Chrome "extensions" page by copying and pasting this into the navigation bar: `chrome://extensions/`
 3. Drag the folder that was created in step 1 from the git clone onto the extensions page (or click "Load unpacked extension..." at the top of the page and browse to the cloned folder)
 4. Disable "History Sync" if you are signed into chrome by following the instructions in the tab that opens up.

+## Firefox installation
+### From source:
+1. Git clone the repo with: `git clone https://github.com/null-dev/DynamicHistory`
+2. Visit "about:debugging#addons" in your browser (copy and paste it into the URL bar).
+3. Click the "Load Temporary Add-on" button and choose the any file in the repo.

 ## Configuration
 Here is a list of configuration options and their purposes.
 Note that `Danger Domains`, `Safe Domains` and `Dangerous Keywords` are all split by newlines.